woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - Which classroom is [Simultaanitulkkaus I venäjä-suomi-venäjä](course)
 - What is the classroom for [Rasismi ja antirasismi](course)
 - Which room is [Translators' Cultural Competencies](course)
-- I'd like to find [Johdatus sosiaaliantropologiaan -seminaari(course)
+- I'd like to find [Johdatus sosiaaliantropologiaan -seminaari](course)
 - Where can I find [Biokemian menetelmät](course)
 - [Ekonometrian jatkokurssi](course) place
 - [Asiantuntijan puheviestintä ja vuorovaikutus, 1.-2. periodi / VIESTINTÄROHKEUDEN RYHMÄ](course) where